 The Neighborhood Homes Investment Act calls for the creation of a new federal tax credit that will produce new equity investment dollars for the development and renovation of 1-4 family housing in distressed urban, suburban, and rural neighborhoods.

-In hundreds of communities throughout the country, neighborhood revitalization is being stymied by what has become known as "the appraisal gap" -- the situation in which the cost of rehabilitating or building a home is greater than the post-construction value of the home.
+In hundreds of communities throughout the country, neighborhood revitalization is being stymied by the “value gap” — the situation in which the cost of rehabilitating or building a home is greater than the post-construction value of the home.

-While the Low-Income Housing Tax Credit (LIHTC) has provided an effective means of closing the development gaps in low-income, multi-family rental housing, we have yet to create a reinvestment stream to close the appraisal gap for our country’s declining 1-4 family housing stock even though this housing typology accounts for the greatest percentage of all residential structures in cities like Newark, Hartford, Pittsburgh, New Orleans, Springfield, Detroit, Flint, Stockton, Memphis, Cincinnati, Columbia, Indianapolis, and so many more cities across the U.S.
+While the Low-Income Housing Tax Credit (LIHTC) has provided an effective means of closing the development gaps in low-income, multi-family rental housing, there is no reliable reinvestment tool to close the value gap for our country’s declining 1-4 family housing stock— even though this housing typology accounts for the greatest percentage of all residential structures in places like Newark, Hartford, Pittsburgh, New Orleans, Springfield, Detroit, Flint, Stockton, Memphis, Cincinnati, Columbia, Indianapolis, and so many more cities across the U.S.

-The appraisal gap contributes to four interrelated conditions that challenge urban prosperity:
+The value gap contributes to three interrelated conditions that challenge urban prosperity:

-- $2 billion in federal, state, and local tax revenues
+$1.25 billion in federal, state, and local tax revenues and fees